 High-velocity software organizations are making the shift from quality assurance to quality engineering.
 However, the transformation isn’t as easy as flipping a switch.
 Organizations who want to remain competitive - especially those who test revenue-generating or customer-facing applications - should start their adoption journey now.

 The QA organization is taking on an expanded role as a quality center of excellence (CoE), especially in larger organizations with multiple products and development teams.
-Companies such as Fox Corporation and Chewy are doing this well.
+Companies such as Fox Corporation and Priceline are doing this well.
 As more teams such as developers or product owners get involved in testing activities, QA is taking on an advisory role in quality as well.
 Typically, developers are involved in building and executing tests earlier in the pipeline.
 Product owners might collaborate with QA on a testing strategy for a new feature or product development (or even build the initial automated tests!).

 Yes, and by doing so it helps create additional career paths and growth opportunities for the testers on your team.
 With scripted approaches to test automation, or solely relying on manual testing, we’ve relegated our testers to technical versus non-technical roles.
 In reality, both “sides” of the testing team have an opportunity to contribute more to application quality.